 Needless to say, each day since has been a blessing.
 The longer we live here the more entrenched we become in our life here.
 John has experienced some truly remarkable things, having been on the sea trials for the Hokualaka'i - the Big Island's double hulled canoe, he sailed around South Point, and when he turned 50 he climbed to the summit of Mauna Kea - on foot!

 Me, I have become immersed in the Hawaiian Culture, having learned (and continue to learn) at the side of some truly treasured Hawaiian Kapuna (elders).
 Auntie Nona Beamer embraced my willingness to learn and shared countless stories, memories, mele, and hula with me.
-I learned my Hawaiian feather-work from Mary Lou Kekuewa and her daughter Paulette Kahalepuna, and continue to study with Paulette after her mother passed.
+I learned my Hawaiian feather-work from Mary Lou Kekuewa and her daughter Paulette Kahalepuna.
+I continued to study with Paulette after her mother passed.
 Sadly, Paulette has now passed too, but I am confident in the skills they taught me and the way in which they taught me to teach others to carry on their tradition.

 Our Inn allows us the opportunity to give back to our community as well.
 Sometimes we may be away from the Inn participating in or working for a laocal charitable event.
 Thankfully, our fantastic staff affords us that luxury.
 We give generously financiallyas well.
 Ours is not a wealthy Island, as such we recognize our responsibility ot give money as well as time, and are truly thankful that our guests are the ones who allow us to give so generously.
 We support the following organizations on an annual basis: Halau Na Pua O Kukui, Hospice of Hilo, Zonta of Hilo, Boys & Girls Club of Hilo, Big Island Volkswagen Club, Women's Express Networking Org., Big Island MS Charity Walk.

-We are thrilled to be celebrating the 11th Anniversary of The Palms Cliff House Inn.
+We are thrilled to be celebrating the 16th Anniversary of The Palms Cliff House Inn.
 To celebrate (and to help stimulate the local economy) we have just finished an $80,000 renovation.
-We are proud to say that all the work was done by local small business, and they did a wonderful job of remodeling and refreshing the inn.
-Wont you come see for your self and join us for a special get away.
+We are proud to say that all the work was done by local small businesses, and they did a wonderful job of remodeling and refreshing the inn.
+Wont you come to see for yourself and join us for a special getaway.